xwmx/bindle/Readme.md

 be under version control and referenced in symbolic links in `$HOME/bin`.

-To track items from `$HOME/bin`, use `dots bin add` (note the 'bin' command):
+To track items from `$HOME/bin`, use `bindle bin add` (note the 'bin' command):

-    dots bin add script-name
+    bindle bin add script-name

-This adds the script to `$DOTFILES/bin` and creates a symbolic link in `$HOME/bin` referencing the file.
+This adds the script to `$BINDLEPATH/bin` and creates a symbolic link in `$HOME/bin` referencing the file.

-To save this change, run `dots commit` just like with dotfiles.
+To save this change, run `bindle commit` just like with dotfiles.

-To stop tracking an item, use `dots bin restore`:
+To stop tracking an item, use `bindle bin restore`:

-    dots bin restore script-name
+    bindle bin restore script-name

 ###### Example

-An example `dots`-managed bin directory:
+An example `bindle`-managed bin directory:

 [alphabetum/dotfiles/bin](https://github.com/alphabetum/dotfiles/tree/master/bin)